Postpartum Depression: The Top Triggers

 - Unsupportive partners

 A cool thing?
-The 5 S’s work on all 3 triggers directly: They calm a baby’s cries, help parents get more sleep and can be just the thing to engage an unsupportive spouse.
+The 5 S’s work on all three triggers: The 5 S's—swaddling, shushing swinging, and sucking, and holding baby in the side-stomach position— calm a baby’s cries, help parents get more sleep, and can be just the thing to engage an unsupportive partner.